aiven/aiven-docs/docs/products/clickhouse/howto/manage-users-roles.md

 ### Preview users and roles in the console

-You can also see the users, their roles, and permissions in the [Aiven Console](https://console.aiven.io/).
+You can also see the users, their roles, and privileges in the [Aiven Console](https://console.aiven.io/).

 1. Log in to the [Aiven web console](https://console.aiven.io/), and